GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 ## What is Declarative Link Capturing? {: #what }

-Clicking links on the web can sometimes be a bit of an adventure.
+Clicking links on the web can sometimes be a positively surprising experience.
 For example, clicking a [YouTube link](https://www.youtube.com/watch?v=dQw4w9WgXcQ) on a website like the one you read this very article on right now on an iOS device that has the [YouTube iOS app](https://apps.apple.com/us/app/youtube-watch-listen-stream/id544007664) installed